 It takes energy to open this book, turn the pages, and scan each page with your eyes.
 But what exactly is energy?
 Energy is the ability to cause change.
 There are many forms of energy, but they can all be classified into two major types.
 Kinetic energy is energy due to an object's motion.
 A moving car, for example, has kinetic energy.
 Potential energy is the energy an object has because of its position, shape, or condition.
-A ball that you hold over your head has potential to fall to the ground.
+A ball that you hold over your head has potential energy.
+If the ball is released, it has the potential to fall to the ground.